ksator/machine_learning_with_HealthBot/README.md

 # Machine learning 101

 The file [machine_learning_101.pdf](machine_learning_101.pdf) helps peoples with no machine learning background to better understand machine learning basics
-It also help to understand Heathbot support of machine learning
-Please read this file first

 # About HealthBot